opentensor/developer-docs/docs/chain-rel-notes.md

 - ``--uids`` (str): Corresponding UIDs for the specified netuid, in comma-separated format.
 - ``--weights`` (str): Corresponding weights for the specified UIDs, in comma-separated format.
 - ``--salt`` (str): Corresponding salt for the hash function, integers in comma-separated format.
 You will use the `salt` values you stored when executing the `btcli wt commit` command above.

+## Fixed issue

+Previousy, due to a bug in Yuma Consensus implementation, the weights were not normalized before calculating subnet emissions.
+This bug is fixed in this update, so that the weights are now normalized before calculating subnet emissions.

+## Breaking change

+The function `set_weights()` is no longer in use.
+In its place, use the new function `set_root_weights()` to set the root weights.
+This new function now requires that you sign it with your coldkey.
+The now-removed `set_weights()` function was signed by the hotkey.
+See [line of code for the new `set_root_weights()`](https://github.com/opentensor/subtensor/blob/development/pallets/subtensor/src/root.rs#L585).

+## General

+- Polkadot SDK version is updated to 1.10 with this testchain update.